EstebanGameDevelopment/storybookeditor/README.md

 This service will be listening in the port 5000.
 If you want to run any other provider just open to file to know in what port the service is listening.

-In order to test it, we are going to need to download Postman, a software that allows to test service endpoints.
+In order to test it, we are going to need to download [Download Postman](https://www.postman.com/downloads/), a software that allows to test service endpoints.

 - 1. Once installed create a new call
 - 2. Select POST mode
 - 3. Type the address where your service is located http://XXX.XXX.XXX.XXX:5000/ai/question (Where XXX.XXX.XXX.XXX is the local IP of that machine, for example 192.168.0.246)
 - 4. Go to the tab "Body" and then to "raw" and paste this:
 ```
 {
 	"userid": 10,
 	"username": "not-used",
 	"password": "not-used",
 	"conversationid": "Any_Word_To_Keep_Track",
 	"question": "What can you tell me in less than 100 words about the city of Barcelona?",
 	"chain": true,
 	"debug": true
 }
 ```
 - 5. Press "Send" button.

 Since the option "chain" is true, this is a conversation and it will remember,  so you can do a follow up question by asking another thing like this:
 ```
 {
 	"userid": 10,
 	"username": "not-used",
 	"password": "not-used",
 	"conversationid": "Any_Word_To_Keep_Track",
 	"question": "What do you recommend me to visit there?",
 	"chain": true,
 	"debug": true
 }
 ```
 Since it works with memory it will remember that you asked about Barcelona and it will take it from there.